 Hundreds of thousands of cats have roamed the metropolis of Istanbul freely for thousands of years, wandering in and out of people’s lives, impacting them in ways only an animal who lives between the worlds of the wild and the tamed can.
 Cats and their kittens bring joy and purpose to those they choose, giving people an opportunity to reflect on life and their place in it.
 In Istanbul, cats are the mirrors to ourselves.

-Torun interviews a variety of locals across Istanbul about their bonds with the creatures, but the cats themselves take center stage, transforming the experience into a spiritual meditation on their significance to modern civilization.
+The filmmaker interviews a variety of locals across Istanbul about their bonds with the creatures, but the cats themselves take center stage, transforming the experience into a spiritual meditation on their significance to modern civilization.
 One interviewee argues that the relationship between cats and people is the closest we might get to understanding what it’s like to interact with aliens.
 If so, “Kedi” goes a long way towards making first contact.

 “A cat’s-eye view of the world that showcases both the warm-hearted people of this ancient Turkish city and the seamless integration of its felines into everyday life.” ~ Toronto Star